mikhirev/make_pcre/README.md

     $(pcre_find PATTERN,IN)
     $(m PATTERN,IN)

-It searches IN for matching PATTERN.
+It searches *IN* for matching *PATTERN*.
 If it occurs, the matched substring is returned; otherwise returned string is empty.
-Note that normally PATTERN is not expanded, but IN is expanded before search.
+Note that normally *PATTERN* is not expanded, but *IN* is expanded before search.

 ### `pcre_subst` function ###